If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 Whether it’s spending the night stargazing before catching the sunrise from a beautiful location and exchanging vows, or enjoying breakfast in bed before a morning-first look, the possibilities are endless.

-Our booked couples receive an exclusive guide that goes over prompts and questions that can help them find clarity in the dreaming process.
+My booked couples receive an exclusive guide that goes over prompts and questions that can help them find clarity in the dreaming process.
+The entire guide includes more than that though- it's 100+ pages long and includes all the tips and tricks I've got up my sleeve to make your day unforgettable.

 Pro-Tip: During this step, you may realize you have a dream so big, you need a little outside help.
 This would be a great time to book an elopement planner in Germany.